Our Team

 Joshua Cabat

-Joshua Cabat is currently serving as Chair of English for the Roslyn (NY) Public Schools.
-For the preceding decade, he taught English and Film Studies at Roslyn High School in Roslyn, New York.
-Previously, he taught in the New York City public high schools for over a decade.
-He is a founding member of both the Folger Shakespeare Library National Teacher Corps and the Brooklyn Academy of Music’s Education Advisory Panel, and for nine years was the Teaching Artist for the Young Film Critics program at BAM.
+Joshua Cabat is Director of English Teacher Education at Stony Brook University.
+Prior to his appointment at SUNY, he taught English and Film Studies at Roslyn High School in Roslyn, New York and began his teaching career in the New York City Public School System teaching high school English.
+Joshua is a founding member of both the Folger Shakespeare Library National Teacher Corps and the Brooklyn Academy of Music’s Education Advisory Panel, and for nine years was the Teaching Artist for the Young Film Critics program at BAM.
 In addition he is currently serving on the Secondary Steering Committee of the National Council of Teachers of English.
 He was the co-founder of the New York City Student Shakespeare Festival, and has been awarded three fellowships by the National Endowment for the Humanities.
 He has been a featured speaker at several national conferences, and has published many articles on Shakespeare and Film in publications such as the English Journal.
 He earned an MA from the University of Chicago and a BA from Columbia University.

 Deirdre Hollman